 The provision, coordination or management of vision care and related services by one or more vision care providers.

-Eyeconic will only use and disclose your Protected Health Information without your authorization when necessary for:
+Eyeconic will only use and disclose your PHI without your authorization when necessary for:

 - coordination of your vision care treatment